w3c/testtwf-website/docs/github-101.md

 Now that you have everything locally, create a branch for your tests.

-In the command line:
+At the command line:

     $ git checkout -b username/topic/subtopic

 This will create a branch named_ `username/topic/subtopic` and immediately switch this to be your active working branch.

-_The branch name should be specific.
+_The branch name should describe specificly what you are testing.
 For Example:_

     $ git checkout -b username/flexboxtests/flex-direction-prop